What Is The Bond That Holds Water Molecules Together

 Q: What is the difference between a hydrogen bond and a covalent bond?

 A: A covalent bond involves the sharing of electrons between atoms within a molecule, resulting in a strong bond.
-A hydrogen bond is an intermolecular attraction between a hydrogen atom bonded to a highly electronegative atom (like oxygen, nitrogen, or fluorine) and another electronegative atom in a different molecule.
+Here's the thing — a hydrogen bond is an intermolecular attraction between a hydrogen atom bonded to a highly electronegative atom (like oxygen, nitrogen, or fluorine) and another electronegative atom in a different molecule.
 It's weaker than a covalent bond.

 Q: How does the strength of a hydrogen bond compare to other intermolecular forces?